kj0317/Creating-Pivoting-Lab-In-Docker/README.md

 ligolo-ng » tunnel_start --tun ligolo2
 ```

-Add the route:
+Add the route for Net C:

 ```bash
 ip route add 10.10.3.0/24 dev ligolo2
 ```

-Now reach the target directly:
+Reach the target directly:

 ```bash
 curl http://10.10.3.40
 ```

 🚩 You should see the SecretVault page and the flag.

+Notice what you didn't need: no proxychains, no SSH port forwards, no mixing tools.
+The `listener_add` command handled both file delivery and agent relay within the same framework.
+This is why Ligolo-ng shines on multi-hop engagements.

 ---